 The LCR measures a bank’s liquidity risk profile, banks have an adequate stock of unencumbered high-quality liquid assets that can be easily and immediately converted in financial markets, at no or little loss of value.
 This category would include, for example, central bank deposits, corporate promissory notes or guaranteed bonds.
 The goal is to ensure that the institution can meet its liquidity needs for a 30 day hypothetical financial stress scenario.

 The LCR is the percentage resulting from dividing the bank’s stock of high-quality assets by the estimated total net cash outflows over a 30 calendar day stress scenario.
 Total net cash outflows is defined as the total expected cash outflows minus total expected cash inflows (up to an aggregate cap of 75% of total expected cash outflows).

 Total expected cash outflows are calculated by multiplying the current balance of liability products (such as accounts and deposits) and off-balance sheet commitments (such as credit and liquidity lines to customers) by the rates at which they are expected to run off or be drawn down in accordance with the aforementioned stress scenario.

 BBVA comfortably meets this requirement.
-As of June 30, 2019, the bank’s LCR coefficient stands at 132%.
+As of December 31, 2022, the bank’s LCR coefficient stands at 159%.
 The LCR is a requirement that is only established at a consolidated level for euro area banks.
-However, all BBVA franchises also exceed the required minimum.
+However, all BBVA franchises also exceed the required minimum comfortably.
 The consolidated LCR is calculated without considering liquidity transferability between subsidiaries, therefore, no excess liquidity is transferred from these foreign entities to the consolidated ratio.
-Considering the impact of these highly liquid assets, BBVA's LCR would be 165%.
-The LCR of all BBVA subsidiaries comfortably surpass the 100% threshold.
+Considering the impact of these highly liquid assets, BBVA's LCR would be 201%.

 NSFR, net stable funding ratio